 \subsection{User Simulation for Task-Oriented Dialogue}

-User simulation has been central to TOD research since early agenda-based systems that represented behavior through goal-directed dialogue acts~\citep{schatzmann2006survey, schatzmann2007agenda}.
-Neural approaches later enabled more flexible simulation by capturing dialogue history without rigid structures~\citep{elasri2016usersim, kreyssig2018neural}, demonstrating that policies trained on neural simulators could achieve higher success rates with real users.
-Recent work on mental health support benchmarking~\citep{pombal2024mindeval} demonstrates that LLMs struggle with longer interactions and patients presenting severe symptoms, underscoring the need for realistic simulators that capture the full complexity of human emotions and behaviors.
+User simulation has played a central role in TOD research since the development of early agenda-based systems, which modeled behavior through goal-directed dialogue acts~\citep{schatzmann2006survey, schatzmann2007agenda}.
+Subsequent neural approaches enabled more flexible simulation by capturing dialogue history without rigid structural constraints~\citep{elasri2016usersim, kreyssig2018neural}, and demonstrated that policies trained on neural simulators can achieve higher success rates with real users.
+Recent benchmarking in mental health support~\citep{pombal2024mindeval} reveals that LLMs encounter difficulties with extended interactions and patients exhibiting severe symptoms, highlighting the necessity for realistic simulators that reflect the full complexity of human emotions and behaviors.